vinbigdata-medical/vindr-lab-deployment/README.md

 **Option 2: Docker**

 and the instruction is going to be described below.
-But we think using Kubernetes will be more interting.
+But we think using Kubernetes will be more interesting.

 # :ship: Kubernetes